 - Any health care professional authorized to enter information into your health center chart or medical record.

 - All departments and clinic locations you may visit.

-- All employees, staff and other personnel who may need access to your information.
+- All employees, staff, volunteers, and other personnel who may need access to your information.

-- In addition, these clinic locations may share medical information with each other for treatment, payment or health care purposes described in this notice.
+- Clinic locations that may share medical information with each other for treatment, payment or health care purposes described in this notice.